 To implement the reforms, the Road Transport Amendment (Driver Licence Disqualification) Bill 2017 was introduced into NSW parliament on 12 September 2017.
 The Bill was debated in the Legislative Assembly on 20 September 2017 and received bipartisan support and was assented to on 13 October 2017.
 The new rules commence on 28 October 2017.

 How can Turnbull Hill Lawyers help?

-At Turnbull Hill Lawyers we have assisted thousands of clients with matters before the Court, if you or someone you know has a traffic related legal matter including a disqualification period that needs to be removed or an application to quash a Habitual Traffic Offenders declaration, contact Matthew Carney on 1800 994 279 or via email.
+At Turnbull Hill Lawyers we have assisted thousands of clients with matters before the Court, if you or someone you know has a traffic related legal matter including a disqualification period that needs to be removed or an application to quash a Habitual Traffic Offenders declaration, please contact us.